Fiserv/universal-commerce/recipes/HostedPages.md

 **Step 2: App calls MAS** - The api between app and MAS is not part of this document.
 It’s up to the merchant to decide this part of the transaction.

 3. **Step 3: MAS calls uCom to getToken** - MAS has to call uCom to get a tokenId.
-MAS should not cache the tokenId. getToken call will provide the one time session token and public key which needs to be passed to SDK to launch HP.
+MAS should not cache the tokenId. getToken call will provide the one time session token and public key which needs to be passed to the SDK to launch Hosted Pages.

 **Endpoint URL**